PrefectHQ/prefect/docs/cloud/concepts/api.md

 ### Queries

-All Prefect Cloud data may be queried via GraphQL.
+All Prefect API metadata may be queried via GraphQL.
 You can view the interactive GraphQL schema browser for an API reference and complete details on available fields.
-In general, Cloud exposes a SQL-like interface for accessing data.
+In general, the API exposes a SQL-like interface for accessing data.

 For example, the following query retrieves the id and name of all flows with names ending in "train", as well as the state of their most recent flow run: